 Plan Your App Video

-Your app commercial should be a top-level overview of the app experience.
+Your app commercial functions differently from tv commercials.
+It should be a top-level overview of the app experience.
 Focus on key features with engaging content and take your viewer on a journey through the entire app experience.
 If you want to dive deeper into additional features or specific functions, you can do a video series with two or three commercials to cover everything.

 Try organizing your video with storyboards so you can map out each scene you want to feature.
 Be sure to plan enough time in each video to include the most important details, but keep it short and sweet so viewers don’t get antsy.